iamgyz/DIPQ/README.md

 `cd server`
 `python3 server.py`

-Check http://localhost:5566 to check if the server is running successful or not.
+Check http://localhost:5566 to check if the server is running well or not.

 ### Usage
-In client host, just enter your id, say 'MERS'
+In client host, just run the application and enter your id, say 'qoo' And the you can visit http://<server IP>:5566/qoo to query your dynamic IP ANYWHERE!

+### Live DEMO
+I've run a server application on my host http://gyzlab.com:5566
-And the you can visit http://localhost:5566/mers to query your dynamic IP ANYWHERE!
+So you can just clone client-side code and run it, and then you can query your real-time dynamic IP via http://gyzlab.com:5566/your-id